python-websockets/websockets/docs/intro.rst

     def handler(websocket, path):
         while True:
             message = yield from producer()
-            if not websocket.open:
-                break
             yield from websocket.send(message)

-:meth:`~websockets.protocol.WebSocketCommonProtocol.send` fails with an exception when it's called on a closed connection.
-Therefore the handler coroutine should check that the connection is still open before attempting to write and return otherwise.
+:meth:`~websockets.protocol.WebSocketCommonProtocol.send` raises a
+:exc:`~websockets.exceptions.ConnectionClosed` exception when the client disconnects, which breaks out of the ``while True`` loop.

 Both
 ....